-ROYAL NICKEL CORPORATION NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+ROYAL NICKEL CORPORATION NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of shareholders of Royal Nickel Corporation (the "Corporation") will be held at the offices of Norton Rose Fulbright Canada LLP, Royal Bank Plaza, South Tower, Suite 3800, Toronto, Ontario on June 11, 2015 at 4:00 p.m.
+NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of shareholders of Royal Nickel Corporation (the "Corporation") will be held at the offices of Norton Rose Fulbright Canada LLP, Royal Bank Plaza, South Tower, Suite 3800, Toronto, Ontario on May 18, 2016 at 10:00 a.m.
 (Toronto time), for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the year ended December 31, 2014, together with the auditors' report thereon; - 2. to elect the directors of the Corporation; - 3. to appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Corporation for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; and - 4. to transact such other business as may properly come before the Meeting or any postponement or adjournment thereof.
+- 1. to receive the audited financial statements of the Corporation for the year ended December 31, 2015, together with the auditors' report thereon; - 2. to elect the directors of the Corporation; - 3. to appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Corporation for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; - 4. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution substantially in the form of Resolution #1 that is included in Appendix B to the accompanying management information circular, to authorize the issuance of up to 25,622,213 common shares of the Corporation upon the exercise by the Corporation of its option to acquire the remaining 34% of the outstanding ordinary shares of Salt Lake Mining Pty Ltd. not currently owned by the Corporation; - 5. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution substantially in the form of Resolution #2 that is included in Appendix B to the accompanying management information circular, to approve unallocated entitlements under the Corporation's share incentive plan; and - 6. to transact such other business as may properly come before the Meeting or any postponement or adjournment thereof.

 The accompanying management information circular provides additional information relating to the matters to be dealt with at the Meeting and forms part of this notice.

-If you are not able to be present at the Meeting, please exercise your right to vote by signing and returning the enclosed form of proxy, if by mail or delivery, to Computershare Investor Services Inc. at 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, Attention: Proxy Department, so as to arrive not later than 4:00 p.m.
+If you are not able to be present at the Meeting, please exercise your right to vote by signing and returning the enclosed form of proxy, if by mail or delivery, to Computershare Investor Services Inc. at 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, Attention: Proxy Department, so as to arrive not later than 10:00 a.m.
 (Toronto time) on the second business day preceding the date of the Meeting or any postponement or adjournment thereof.
 The time limit for the deposit of proxies may be waived or extended by the chairman of the Meeting at his discretion, without notice.
 You may also vote by telephone or via the Internet by following the instructions on the form of proxy.
 If you vote by telephone or via the Internet, completion or return of the proxy form is not needed.
 If you execute the form of proxy you may still attend the Meeting.
 Only registered shareholders and duly appointed proxyholders may vote in person at the Meeting.